mikedamage/hayfever-chrome/README.md

 ## License

+_I recently changed this project's license to the GNU General Public License v3.
+The reason for this change is so that I can have some reasonable expectation of exclusivity if I ever choose to release a premium version of the plugin.
+Rest assured that Hayfever will always be free, and I don't anticipate any futrher license changes._

-This extension is released according to the terms of the MIT License.
+This extension is released according to the terms of the GNU General Public License, version 3.
 See [LICENSE](https://github.com/mikedamage/hayfever-chrome/blob/master/LICENSE) for details.